philippinespire/pire_cssl_data_processing/README.md

 You will need to enter your git credentials multiple times each time you run this script (or push any changes manually).

 If you should be met with a conflict screen, you are in the archane `vim` editor.
 You can look up instructions on how to interface with it.
-I typically do the following:
+We suggest the following:

 * hit escape key twice
-* type the following
+* type the following:
   `:quit!`

-If you have to delete files for whatever reason, these deletions occurred in your local directory but these files will remain in the git memory if they had already entered the system (been pushed).
+If you have to delete files for whatever reason, these deletions occurred in your local directory.
+However, these files will remain in the git memory if they had already entered the system (been pushed).

-If you are in this situation, run these git commands manually, AFTER running the `runGIT.bash` as described above (or pulling manually). `add -u` will stage your deleted files, then you can commit and push.
+If you are in this situation, run these git commands manually, AFTER running the `runGIT.bash` as described above (or pulling manually).
+The command `add -u` will stage your deleted files, then you can commit and push.

 Run this from the directory where you deleted files: